irrdnet/irrd/CONTRIBUTING.md

 they should reciprocate that respect in addressing your issue or assessing patches and features.

+## Reporting a Vulnerability

+If you have found an issue, strange behaviour, possible oversight, or anything else that may have security implications, please do not report it in the GitHub repository, but email irrd@reliablycoded.nl.
+See the [security policy](SECURITY.rst) for additional details.

 ## Using the issue tracker

 The [issue tracker](https://github.com/irrdnet/irrd/issues) is